-Activity Area Objectives Levels of Service ń To provide a network of open spaces that are well designed, Space Provision There are sufficient open spaces to meet the needs of the district. multipurpose, fit in with the natural environment and provide for communities, mana whenua and visitors.
-Customer Satisfaction The open space network Customer Proximity Residents continue to have access to a Council cemetery within a reasonable travelling distance.
+Activity Area Objectives Levels of Service Û To provide a network of open spaces that are well designed, Space Provision There are sufficient open spaces to meet the needs of the district. multipurpose, fit in with the natural environment and provide for communities, mana whenua and visitors.
+Customer Satisfaction The open space network meets the resident's expectations.
+Customer Proximity Residents continue to have access to a Council cemetery within a reasonable travelling distance.
 To provide a network of cemeteries to meet the district's burial and remembrance needs.
-Legislative Compliance All burials adhere to the relevant legislation. remembrance needs.
+Legislative Compliance All burials adhere to the relevant legislation.
 Customer Satisfaction Cemetery operations continue to be carried out in a respectful, accurate and efficient manner.